rahulpatil8020/rahulpatil8020/README.md

 Here are a few highlighted projects I've worked on:

 - **Pirate's Adventures:** It's a social media like application for people who wanna go for adventures.
 Users can create the adventures and list some details and then other users can take part.
 They can create chat rooms for adventures to discuss the details as well.
-- **Project 2:** A brief description of project 2 and its key features.
+- **Gymaniac** A brief description of project 2 and its key features.
 - **Project 3:** A brief description of project 3 and its key features.

 Feel free to explore my repositories to find more projects and see my contributions.